chigkim/logic-accessibility/index.md

 When a track has no group assigned, it says "off group group" in inspector.

 ### VoiceOver Item chooser is broken in plugin window
-When you bring up item chooser from a plugin window with control view, VO only gives few parameters instead of all the parameters.
+When you bring up item chooser from a plugin window with control view, VO only gives few parameters instead of all parameters.

-Since the item chooser is broken, VO users are forced to go through hundreds of items to locate parameters.
+Since the item chooser is broken, VO users are forced to go through hundreds of items inside the table to locate parameters.

+It's is crutial to let VO users to quickly locate specific parameter by searching.
+Otherwise in certain cases, VO users are forced to spend more than 10 minutes to find a parameter to turn off a feature.

 ## Suggestions
 ---